animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-There are a few limitations of Apache Geode’s, Apache Lucene integration and support.
+There are a few limitations of Apache Geode's, Apache Lucene integration and support.

 </div>